Nadrid Atocha station

 Couchette car.

-Option 2, Madrid & Spain to Innsbruck, Salzburg & Vienna with overnight stop in Geneva - the scenic option
+Option 2, Madrid & Spain to Innsbruck, Salzburg & Vienna with overnight stop in Geneva - the scenic route

 A railjet train about to leave Zurich Hbf for Innsbruck, Salzburg & Vienna